Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 - Tatsuki (honor)

-- Toshiro (talented)
+- Toshiro (skillful)

-Cat Names Inspired by Famous Japanese Celebrities
+Japanese Cat Names Inspired by Celebrities

-- Haruna (former pop idol, current Instagram influencer)
+- Haruna (former pop idol turned influencer)

-- Masami (TV, movie, and voice actress)
+- Masami (TV/film voice actress)

-- Mokomichi (model, actor, and author)
+- Mokomichi (model, actor, author)

-- Naomi (comedian, celebrity impersonator, and actress)
+- Naomi (comedian, impersonator, actress)

-- Nozomi (singer and model)
+- Nozomi (singer/model)

 - Takashi (filmmaker)